phpDocumentor/phpDocumentor/docs/PSR.md

   }
   ```

+  An example of use that falls beyond the scope of this Standard is to document
-  Another example is to document the variable in a foreach explicitly; many IDEs
+  the variable in a foreach explicitly; many IDEs use this information to help
-  use this information to help you with auto-completion:
+  you with auto-completion.

+  This Standard does not cover this specific instance as a foreach is not
+  considered to be a "Structural Element" but a Control Flow structure.

   ```php
   /** @type \Sqlite3 $sqlite */